aws-samples/graviton-workshop/README.md

-This project is designied to help you deploy services such as EKS, ECS, RDS, and EMR on Graviton2 instances.
+This project is designed to help you deploy services such as EKS, ECS, RDS, and EMR on Graviton2 instances.
-All the labs use AWS CDK for initial deployment and utiliza dedicated VPC.
+All the labs use AWS CDK for initial deployment and utilize dedicated VPC.

 Currently covered scenarios include :